blorente/naylang-documentation/src/modular_visitor_pattern.md

 Even though the first possibility is much easier to implement, it had serious drawbacks affecting the maintainability and extensibility of the evaluation engine.
 Since the debugging and evaluation behavior would be intermixed, any time a change had to be made to either part, extensive testing would be required to ensure that the other engine did not suffer a regression.
 Even with these drawbacks this was the first approach taken when implementing Naylang, with the intention of factoring out the debugger behavior later on.
 When the core debugger behavior was implemented, the factoring process started.

 During the factoring process, a new programming pattern arised.
-This new pattern allowed for the development of completely separate processing engines, each with it's own set of behaviors, that could be composed to create more powerful engines.
+This new pattern allowed for the development of completely separate processing engines, each with its own set of behaviors, that could be composed to create more powerful engines.
 After some experimentation, this pattern yielded great results for implementing the Naylang debugger, and showed promising potential for implementing further features of the language.

 Description
 -------